Before You Apply

 Continuing Education Requirements

 A veterinarian who applies for an initial CDS permit or who applies to renew a CDS permit on or after October 1, 2018 must first take 2 CEs in prescribing or dispensing CDS.
 The CEs must be approved by the State Board.
 You will have to attest to taking these CEs when you apply for your CDS permit.
-CDS permits are issued by the Maryland Department of Health (MDH), Office of Provider Engagement and CDS Regulation – not the State Veterinary Board.
+CDS permits are issued by the Maryland Department of Health (MDH), Office of Controlled Substance Administration (OCSA) – not the State Veterinary Board.
 Although the State Board does not require new licensees to obtain CEs their first year of licensure, MDH does require licensees to have these 2 CEs before obtaining a CDS permit.
 For more info.

 Do you have a substance abuse or mental health issue?